Galadri

 How data works in Galadri

 The agent automatically creates and maintains structured records as users interact.
 When someone says "I have a 2022 Honda Civic," the agent creates a vehicle record.
-When they book an oil change, a milestone and schedule entry appear.
-No schema design, no migrations, no manual writes needed.
+When they describe service history or upcoming maintenance, milestone and schedule records appear.
+You can also read and write the same records directly through the REST API.

-Each end user gets their own scoped data: vehicles, documents (insurance, registration, receipts), milestones (service events, maintenance), and schedules (upcoming appointments).
-All of this is queryable through the REST API and manageable through the manage-data tool.
+Each end user gets their own scoped data: vehicles, documents (insurance, registration, receipts), milestones (service events, maintenance), and schedules (upcoming appointments and automations).
+All of this is queryable through the REST API and can be maintained by agents during a chat session when data access is enabled.

 Every conversation automatically loads the user's current vehicles, upcoming schedules, recent milestones, and documents into the agent's context.
-The agent just knows what the user has.
 This is not a retrieval step you configure.
 It happens automatically.

 Real-time data events

-When the agent creates, updates, or deletes data, your client receives a data_saved event via the SSE stream.
+When the agent creates or updates managed data, your client receives a data_saved event via the SSE stream.
 This lets your UI update in real time without polling.

 The event contains a mutations array.
 Each mutation includes the action that was performed, the table that was affected, and the full record after the change.